ansys/scade-pyalmgw/doc/source/usage/index.rst

 -----------------

 The script ``ansys/scade/pyalmgw/llrs.py`` can be used as a customization script for exporting the surrogate model.
-The script is generic and is parametrized by a json configuration file, called export schema, that describes the model elements to export as well as an optional documentation structure.
+The script is generic and is parametrized by a JSON configuration file, called export schema, that describes the model elements to export as well as an optional documentation structure.

 The script accepts the following parameters: